Dud3ek/TinyObjectDetection/README.md

 # TinyObjectDetect

-This is a Faster-RCNN model trained on Tensorflow Object Detection API TF2

-Model is trained on pictures from folder datasets

-It recognizes rice grains in number 1-200 or even more but with smaller accuracy
+Faster RCNN model trained for Tiny Object Detection, it detects 1-200 rice grains with very high accuracy My own dataset of rice grains created is locacted in datasets folder Feel free to use it, please cite me when doing so

 To make work you need to:

 1. Fork this repository

-work in progress rest steps will be added later
+[work in progress rest steps will be added later]